First things first, what actually is social listening?

 Stay ahead of the game by monitoring your competitors’ mentions.
 Knowing what the mood is around their brand and their marketing campaigns can help you understand what could also work for you and give you fresh ideas.
 Keeping a lookout for negative mentions can also allow you to pinpoint the mistakes they’re making, and stop you from making the same ones!

 For more insights into your competitor’s performance on Instagram and Facebook, including tag usage, follower/fans growth and posting times, check out Iconosquare’s Competitors feature (available on PRO and ADVANCED plans).
+Keep in mind that due to Instagram’s API changes, you will need an Instagram Business profile to track competitors, and you’re only able to track other Business accounts.

 If you’re willing to listen, there’s a lot you can learn!
 Make the most of the information out there to inform your social media strategy and develop your brand so that it really speaks to your audience.